sushmita0507/DataScience/README.md

 # DataScience
-# Practice of Data Science Internship practice and Assignments \n
+# Practice of Data Science Internship practice and Assignments

 these files contain python code practices and their output. in []: represents python code in the box